-I have held several academic administrative positions, and am currently an inaugural PLuS Alliance Fellow.
+In addition to being department Chair of the Political Science Department at UNR, I have had several other academic administration roles.
+Previously I was a Professor at Arizona State University, where I was Faculty Head/Coordinator of Political Science in the School of Politics and Global Studies, and an inaugural PLuS Alliance Fellow.
 The PLuS Alliance is an inter-university collaboration between the University of New South Wales, King’s College London, and ASU.
-I hold a number of institutional affiliations, including with the Center for the Study of Religion and Conflict at ASU, the Center on the Future of War at ASU, the Gendered Violence Research Network and the Association for Analytical Learning about Islam and Muslim Societies.
+I held a number of institutional affiliations at ASU, including with the Center for the Study of Religion and Conflict at ASU, and the Center on the Future of War.
+I am a co-founder of ASU’s Gendered Violence Research Network and a member of the Association for Analytical Learning about Islam and Muslim Societies.

 My B.A. is from the University of California San Diego, and my M.A. and Ph.D. are from Harvard University.

 For my C.V., click here.